sudo-sanoo/my-leetcode-journey/README.md

 - `2654`.
 Minimum Number of Operations to Make All Array Elements Equal to 1
 - `3228`.
 Maximum Number of Operations to Move Ones to the End ❓
 - `2536`.
 Increment Submatrices by One
+- `1513`.
+Number of Substrings With Only 1s

 ### Hard (3 Solved)
 - `3321` Find X-Sum of All K-Long Subarrays II ❓